Skip to main content

 • graphics

-• “On the positive side, the black and white aesthetic and the occasional rain effect really go a long way in making the visuals digestible, even if they are still barebones.”
+• “On the positive side, the black and white aesthetic and the occasional rain effect really go a long way into making the visuals digestible, even if still barebones.”

-• “Graphics have their own atmosphere; you feel lonely in a world with fewer details and people, but you can enjoy the little small details you find that are often overlooked, allowing you to focus on the story.”
+• “Graphics have their own atmosphere; you feel lonely in a world with fewer details and people, but you can enjoy the small details you find that might normally be overlooked, allowing you to focus on the story.”

 • “Visuals are untextured, environments are bloated and expanded but full of empty building shells, empty streets, with very scarce hotspots populated by the odd one NPC scripted to stand there or interact with a scenery object.”